Testing and Diagnosis

 Types of infections

-A hepatitis delta diagnosis will require two tests, the hepatitis delta antibody (Anti-HDV total) test and the hepatitis delta RNA (HDV RNA) test.
-The first step is performing the HDV antibody total (anti-HDV) test.
+A hepatitis delta diagnosis will require two tests: the hepatitis delta antibody (anti-HDV total) test and the hepatitis delta RNA (HDV RNA) test.
+The first step is performing the HDV antibody total (anti-HDV total) test.
 People who have recovered from or are currently infected with hepatitis delta will have antibodies.
 If the HDV antibody total test is positive, it should be followed by the HDV RNA (Qualitative or Quantitative) test to confirm an active infection.
 If this test is negative, a current infection is unlikely.

 In the past, availability and accuracy of testing for hepatitis delta has been limited.
 However, recent advancements have given more hope for this type of testing, which is now available from several labs within the U.S. and internationally: